Discontinuation or medication reduction in chronic patients is often derived from fear and the attending physician's response.

 A medicine cabinet - is the worst enemy you can find for chronic patients!

 Valuable tips on how to stop or gradually reduce your medication intake.

 It is essential to take extra care when reducing or stopping the medication.
 It is advisable to reduce a different drug each time and test the effect.

 Link: NATURAL THERAPIES.

 - Paradoxically, most doctors are not in a hurry to recommend a sharp reduction or complete medication cessation.
-So I stopped asking for their advice and took full responsibility for my actions.
-(Otherwise, I would not have been alive for a long time!)
-I go to the doctor to perform various laboratory tests to assess my condition and improve my feel.
+So, I stopped asking for their advice and took full responsibility for my actions.
+(Otherwise, I would not have been alive long!)
+I go to the doctor to perform various laboratory tests to assess my condition and improve my feelings.

-- It is essential to understand the self-healing method principles because you will be asked by family and friends why you are endangering yourself!
+- Understanding the self-healing method principles is essential because you will be asked by family and friends why you are endangering yourself!
 Although the opposite is exact.

-- A healthy diet and a lifestyle will significantly reduce the inflammatory reactions involved in stopping taking the medications.
+- A healthy diet and lifestyle will significantly reduce the inflammatory reactions of stopping medications.

 - Controlled sun exposure has the potential to reduce various types of pain significantly.

 - Acupuncture may be painful, but it is an excellent painkiller.
 (Usually, several treatments are required.)